 Me and my friends always try to focus on the real importance of exercise, which for us is mental health.
 Being with friends makes you feel happier and more in control.

 Remember, when you feel mentally better your body produces positive chemicals, which is good for your immune system.
-It’s the beauty of life, the beauty of exercise and the beauty of eczema... feeling good, being empowered, staying strong.
+It’s the beauty of life, the beauty of exercise and the beauty of sensitive skin... feeling good, being empowered, staying strong.

 Spending time with people that make you feel good is a surefire way to lifting your spirits.
 If you don’t feel like the gym, go for a walk together, or a swim.
 It doesn’t have to be a power workout or a competition.
 Just enjoying each other’s company and staying physically active, simple things that can make a massive difference to your wellbeing.

 Having a gym buddy or exercise partner is also a fabulous way to monitor your progress.
 If there’s something you’re trying to master, they can see how hard your working and celebrate your successes with you.
 Again, I’m not talking about running a marathon necessarily but maybe it’s swimming an extra two lengths every week, or shaving a couple of minutes off your run time.